cesarfigueroa/sass-gridlines/README.md

 ### Variables

 1. `$gl-vendor-prefix`: Sets the vendor prefix on linear-gradients.
-By default, this is "webkit".
+By default, this is `webkit`.